 2. Create a name for your Custom Template and add an optional Description if you want to note what the Custom Template is meant to be used for.
 Once you have added in the Template name and Description, click on the Continue button.

-While TINYpulse has several Categories that all of our TINYpulse-created questions bucket into, we recognize that other organizations may want to have unique ways to group their questions.
+While Limeade Listening has several categories that all of our Limeade Listening-created questions bucket into, we recognize that other organizations may want to have unique ways to group their questions.

 Create Custom Categories